Chapter 38 : Stupid

-Needless to say, they scurried away.
+Needless to say, the spectators scurried away.
 Very quickly.

-I sighed, my lips twitching into a smile.
+I sighed, my lips twitching into a reluctant smile.
 Could this day get any weirder?

 “HELP!
-HELP!
+MONSTER IN THE DUNGEONS!
 THERE’S A MONSTER IN THE DUNGEONS!
-A MONSTER!”
+HELP!"

 “Is that — ?”
 Dom began.

-“IT’S COMING FOR ME!
+“IT’S COMING FOR US!
 SOMEBODY!
 SAVE ME!”
-Cooper’s voice was girlish with hysteria, his features drawn into an expression that was Boggart-worthy.
+Cooper’s voice was high and reedy, his features drawn into a Boggart-worthy expression of fear.
+No one else seemed to be partaking in his hysteria, however, and the students in the hallway watched on with flat, confused faces.
 He looked very close to peeing his pants.

-“What.”
-Evelyn said flatly, blank gaze glued to her ex-boyfriend as he hurtled down the hallway.
-Dom gave a breathless laugh, jade eyes shining with delight.
-The rest of the corridor erupted in titters, and I could finally breathe again now that I wasn’t the center of attention.
+“What,” Evelyn said blankly, mesmerized gaze glued to her ex-boyfriend as he hurtled down the corridor.
+Dom gave a breathless laugh of disbelief, jade eyes shining with delight.

-This wasn’t just another day at Hogwarts.
-I mean — sure, monsters and beasts we were used to.
-But a seventh year Slytherin screaming like a girl?
+It was slowly becoming clear that this was a weird occurrence, even for Hogwarts.
+I mean — sure, monsters and beasts hiding in the castle, that we were used to.
+But a seventh-year Slytherin screaming like a girl?
 Not so much.
 Something was up.

-I slid my gaze to Freddy, who had a very satisfied, very evil look on his face.
+My gaze slid to Freddy, who had a very satisfied, very evil look on his face.

-“And so,” he murmured in a creepy voice that practically required him to rub his hands together like a mad scientist.
-“It has begun.”
+“And so,” he murmured in a creepy voice that practically came with its own cackle.
+“It begins.”